If you want to take a memorable picture of Sydney, then you simply must include this famous landmark.

 6. The original plan had a similar design as a bridge in New York City

-In the early 1920s, the NSW Department of Public Works which was to build the bridge, decided upon a general design they wanted the bridge to look like.
+In the early 1920s, the NSW Department of Public Works which was to build the bridge decided upon a general design they wanted the bridge to look like.

-It was to be a single-arch bridge which resembled the Hell Gate Bridge in New York City, a bridge that was completed in the year 1916 and which indeed bears a striking resemblance to the Sydney Harbour Bridge.
+It was to be a single-arch bridge that resembled the Hell Gate Bridge in New York City, a bridge that was completed in the year 1916 and which indeed bears a striking resemblance to the Sydney Harbour Bridge.

 In the year 1922, things became serious as the Sydney Harbour Bridge Act No. 28 was passed and funds were made available for the construction to start.

 7. The Sydney Harbour Bridge was built by a British company

 The moment a design was chosen and the act was passed, the Department of Public Works started looking for a construction company to build the bridge.
 They didn’t just look locally but went international and ended up receiving about 20 proposals.